About the House

 Blue House on Main

-The Blue House on Main is a 1927 English Cottage style, two stories, plus a basement (yes!), with wood shingle siding (painted blue—my least favorite house color, alas) and a wood shake roof.
+The Blue House on Main is English Cottage style, built in 1927, two stories, plus a basement (yes!), with wood shingle siding (painted blue—my least favorite house color—alas) and a wood shake roof.
 The roof, however, is on its last legs and will be replaced with gray composition shingles as soon as I get the house.
 I plan to re-paint the house at some point, a warm gray.
 If I could afford it I would re-clad the house with new cedar shingles, but I think that’s not going to happen.
 But I do plan to repair the areas where shingles are missing.

 The previous owners (who will be previous when the sale is final, of course), purchased the house in 2002.
 The real estate listing describes it as 5 bedrooms, 2 baths and 2123 sq. ft.
 It has three bedrooms and a bath upstairs—two of the bedrooms are good-sized, the third is fairly small—a nursery, I think, in an earlier era.
 The “master” bedroom is downstairs, with a full bath right next to it.
 The fifth bedroom is also downstairs.
 My plan is to is re-configure and subdivide the downstairs fifth bedroom into a powder room, laundry room and an walk-in closet for additional storage.
 The “utility porch” area where the laundry hook-ups are currently located, will become part of the kitchen when I take down the wall separating the two spaces.
 (You’ll see what I mean when I post the “before” pictures.)